-The 2024 budget did nothing to address traffic flow in Burlington.
+The 2024 budget did not contain any expenditures to address traffic flow in Burlington.

 In 2023 the city conducted an online survey.
 Question 8 asked: